jeffaco/duplicacy-util/README.md

 ### Scheduling duplicacy-util to Run Automatically

 Scheduling `duplicacy-util` to run backups automatically (emailing the results automatically) finishes the job.
-Now backups run attended, automatically, relieving you of the job of doing backups yourself.
+Now backups run unattended, automatically, relieving you of the job of doing backups yourself.

 Backup scheduling differs by operating system.
 I provide hints here,